ht-diva/genomics_QC_pipeline/README.md

 *Output:* Two files – one containing all rsIDs and the other containing pseudo biallelic variants.<br />

 2. **recode_pgen:** <br />
-*Purpose:* Replace the IDs in the imputed pgen file with a new format: chr:pos:ref <br />
+*Purpose:* Replace the IDs in the imputed pgen file with a new format: chr:pos:ref:alt. <br />
 *Output:* An updated pgen file with the new ID format. <br />

 3. **selected_sample:** <br />